fancellu/xccScala/README.md

 Any feedback is appreciated.
 I understand that I may well not currently cover all use cases and look forward to improving XCCscala.
 You can find some examples of XCCscala being used in the com.felstar.xccScala.example package

+##Alternatives

+You may wish to use [XQS](https://github.com/fancellu/xqs), which sits on top of the industry standard XQJ API.
+This allows you to more easily switch XQuery engines.
+In my opinion it is also a nicer API.

 ## *A big thank you to Charles Foster of [XQJ.net](http://xqj.net) for the inspiration* ##